pattysc/hs-code-club-jquery-methods-card-flipper-web-1116/README.md

 + In the `card.js` file, add a jQuery event handler for clicking the div with class of `card`.
 + If the card is on the front, it should add the class of "flipped".
 If it's on the back, it should remove that class.
 See the hints below.

+To view your index page from Nitrous, start a python server - run `python -m SimpleHTTPServer 3000` from the terminal and preview on port 300)!

 ## Bonus
 Add multiple cards to the page.
 Make sure that only the card you click on flips over!